 Embryonic stem cells are derived from a process that inhibits the life of the embryo, which make them highly controversial.

-No. After three decades and more than 35,000 cord blood transplants, the use of cord blood stem cells is considered standard therapy in the treatment of more than 80 diseases and conditions.
+No. After more than three decades and greater than 35,000 cord blood transplants, the use of cord blood stem cells is considered standard therapy in the treatment of more than 80 diseases and conditions.

 The field of stem cell therapy is growing rapidly, and the future potential is unlimited.